When My World Was Young 1945-56 The Yellow Brick Road 1956-60

 Larry and another fellow had located a cheap hotel they could afford together, and he suggested that I join in—with three it would be even cheaper.
 Thus, Larry and I, and Don, an office temp and would-be writer from Jersey, moved into what one of Larry’s California friend’s dubbed the “Tiltin’ Hilton.”
 It was located between Sixth Avenue and Broadway on West 27th St. in the Flower District, which in those days was not slicked up, but a busy, untidy commercial place.
 Like many other Manhattan neighborhoods in those years, it was a grimy area, much of it deteriorating late 19th and early 20th century buildings, and, of course, the feeble street lighting gave it an ominous noir film feeling at night.
 Nevertheless, barely obscured by the contemporary refuse and zillions of signs on every window and wall and the congestion of delivery trucks was what could be described as a living relic of “Little Old New York.”
 Architecturally, and in some of its evening activity as well, it was the city of the Broadway musical Tenderloin, which was plotted around a late 19th century attempt to clean up New York's notorious district of vice, entertainment and crime that had extended from Fifth to Seventh avenues and from Twenty-fourth to Fortieth streets.
 In the Tenderloin era West 27th Street had been the site of the Margaret Strachan Home and Mission, an enterprise dedicated to rescuing the fallen women of the neighborhood.
 According to the New York Songlines webpages, a handbook of the era said that the location had been chosen because of "the licentiousness then rife in the vicinity of 27th Street."
 Considering that there were twenty-two brothels on one block alone, it is hard to believe that there could have been better territory!

 The Everard Baths was one block up Broadway (though neither of us could afford the price of admission.)
 The baths had opened in 1888 in a former church - sounds about right for the neighborhood at that time - and by WWI was serving a gay clientele.
+There were also the truly sleazy - but cheaper - Penn Post Baths just a few blocks north, but even they were too pricey.
+(Click for a later adventure at the Penn Post, one-third down on page.)
 The Tiltin’ Hilton, which seemed empty during the day, did sometimes have evening guests of older, heavily made-up women with gentleman friends.
 And now three resident gay guys.
-A rather faint echo of what had once been called "Satan's Circus."
+A pathetically faint echo of what had once been called "Satan's Circus."

 The next act could have knocked your socks off for quite different reasons.
 The performer looked like a geisha who’d gotten mugged on the way to her gig and ended up rolling a bum for clothes to perform in: long black oily shoulder-length hair, white-face makeup and lipstick and a suit that hadn’t been pressed since the Depression.
 Oh yes, and a ukulele.
 And not just a falsetto voice, but a high falsetto voice...and he did sing Tiptoe Through the Tulips that night.
 It was Tiny Tim, of course, though I can’t remember if he used that name yet.
 Later on I used to see him once in awhile out at Riis Park beach of all places, sitting in the sand wearing his suit no matter how hot it was.
 He worked his act around the city, finally made it big time as a novelty act and got married on the Johnny Carson Show in the late Sixties.
 Obscured by the bizarre persona was a talented re-creator of bygone singers and the hits of an earlier era, but then without that persona would he have ever hit the mainstream?